 What is Rishi Sunak’s net worth?

-We look at Rishi Sunak’s net worth, how the UK’s richest prime minister’s wealth stacks up against King Charles III and his next move after losing the general election and resigning
+We look at Rishi Sunak’s net worth, how the former UK prime minister’s wealth stacks up against King Charles III and his next moves after losing the general election.

-Regardless of the historic Tory defeat, it’s hard to beat the former prime minister when it comes to personal wealth.
+Regardless of the historic Tory defeat, Sunak will be remembered for three things – being the first Indian Prime Minister in the UK, bringing inflation back down to the government's 2% target and being the UK’s richest prime minister.
 Rishi Sunak and his wife Akshata Murty’s combined fortune of £651 million puts them in touching distance of some of the richest people in the world.
 The Sunak family also appears in the Sunday Times Rich List 2024.

 Subscribe to MoneyWeek